krishaamer/green-filter-research/research/literature/design.md

 -   Peng et al. (2023) finds that the Carbon Disclosure Project has been a crucial tool to empower ERP in Chinese auto-producers.

--   Thukral & Singh (2023) identifies several barriers to e-waste management among producers including lack of awareness and infrastructure, attitudinal barriers, existing *informal* e-waste sector, and the need for an e-waste license.
+-   K. Liu et al. (2023) reports, e–waste is growing 3%–5% every year, globally.
+Thukral & Singh (2023) identifies several barriers to e-waste management among producers including lack of awareness and infrastructure, attitudinal barriers, existing *informal* e-waste sector, and the need for an e-waste license.

--   K. Liu et al. (2023) e–waste is growing 3%–5% every year.
+-   In Europe, there’s large variance between member states when in comes to textile recycling: while Estonia and France are the only EU countries where separate collection of textiles is required by law, in Estonia 100% of the textiles were burned in an incinerator in 2018 while in France textiles are covered by an Extended Producer Responsibility (EPR) scheme leading to higher recovery rates (Ibid).

+-   Christiansen et al. (2021): Nonetheless, EPR schemes do not guarantee circularity and may instead be designed around fees to finance waste management in linear economy models.

+-   Jacques Vernier (2021): French EPR scheme was upgraded in 2020 to become more circular.

+-   In any case, strong consumer legislation (such as EPR) has a direct influence on producers’ actions.
+For example, in HKTDC Research (2022)@, the Hong Kong Trade Development Council notified textile producers in July 2022 reminding factories to produce to French standards in order to be able enter the EU market.

 ***Design implications:** ERP and CDP data should be part of Green Filter.*